Apothecary

 What element is Willow associated with?

-Willow is associated with the Water element and the sign of Cancer, Pisces, Scorpio, and resonates with the Sacral, Crown chakras.
+Willow is associated with the Water element, the signs of Cancer, Pisces, and Scorpio, and resonates with the Sacral and Crown chakras.

 What planet rules Willow?